ivoyager/ivoyager_units/README.md

 # I, Voyager - Units

-This plugin helps maintain a consistent internal unit standard when many different units are needed for game data or display.
+This plugin helps maintain consistent internal unit quantities when many different units are needed for game data or display.
 It can handle all SI, some non-SI, and project-added units, and can parse compound units like `m^3/(kg s^2)`.
 It facilitates definition of quantity constants in class files such as `const TIME_INTERVAL = 10.0 * IVUnits.DAY`.
 It also converts internal quantities to GUI display strings like "1.50 x 10^8 km" with fixed or dynamic unit selection (including automated SI prefixing) or "8.2 Billion Humans" (using dynamically selected number names) with full specification of significant digits (not just decimal places).

 This plugin can be used (optionally) with our [Tables plugin](https://github.com/ivoyager/ivoyager_tables) to read text file tables with unit quantities.
 When used together, whole column fields and/or individual table cells can have unit specification.